dwyl/mvp/api.md

 we implemented earlier.
 This is evident in the
-`:create` and `:update` functions, that return an error if, for example, a `color` has an invalid format.
+`:create` and `:update` functions, as they return an error if, for example, a `color` has an invalid format.

 And we are all done!